ShisatoYano/AutonomousVehicleControlBeginnersGuide/HOWTOCONTRIBUTE.md

 Additionally, you can see existing reported issues and fix the defect.
 And then, please don't forget to add a unit test code to check the defect was fixed.
 After you completed fixing, let's submit a PR following the rule of Step 4.

 ## Add documentation about existing program
+Adding a documentation about existing programs is also welcome.
+There have not been any rules about documentation yet.
+If you had any suggestion of how to write documentations, please submit a PR and I will review it.

 ## Support this project